The Ruler of Sharjah visits Aljada area projects

-His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Member of the Supreme Council and Ruler of Sharjah, visited this morning the projects in the Aljada area in Sharjah, which are being developed by Arada Real Estate Development Company on an area of 24 million square feet.
+Yesterday, His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Member of the Supreme Council and Ruler of Sharjah, visited the projects in the Aljada area in the city of Sharjah, which are being developed by the “ARAD” Real Estate Development Company on an area of 24 million square feet.

-Upon his arrival, His Highness was received by His Highness Sheikh Sultan bin Ahmed bin Sultan Al Qasimi, Deputy Ruler of Sharjah, Chairman of the Board of Directors of ARADA, Prince Khalid bin Al-Waleed bin Talal Al Saud, Vice Chairman of the Board of Directors of ARADA, and a number of members of the Board of Directors.
+Upon his arrival, His Highness was received by His Highness Sheikh Sultan bin Ahmed bin Sultan Al Qasimi, Deputy Ruler of Sharjah and Chairman of the Board of Directors of Arad, Prince Khalid bin Al-Waleed bin Talal Al Saud, Vice Chairman of the Board of Directors of Arad, and a number of members of the Board of Directors.

-His Highness the Ruler of Sharjah began his visit at the visitor center of the “Shajar Nursery”, listening to the information and services it provides, as the center contains many types of plants grown in “ARADA” projects, and through it information is provided about the benefits of trees, and the center’s role in promoting Agriculture, its importance, and the nursery’s contribution to matters related to biodiversity.
+His Highness, the Ruler of Sharjah, began his visit at the visitor center of the “Shajar Nursery”, listening to the information and services it provides, as the center contains many types of plants grown in “ARAD” projects, and through it information is provided about the benefits of trees, and the center’s role in promoting Agriculture, its importance, and the nursery’s contribution to matters related to biodiversity.

-His Highness learned about the facilities accompanying the residential complex, which provide students with an optimal study environment, in addition to the recreational areas that include a games and music hall and a gym.
-The outdoor spaces of the residential complex were also designed to provide a distinguished experience for residents in terms of ease of movement and benefiting from service facilities while providing the highest standards of security. and safety in the area.
+His Highness was introduced to the facilities accompanying the complex, which provide students with an optimal study environment, in addition to the recreational areas that include a games and music hall, and a gym.
+The outdoor spaces of the residential complex were also designed to provide a distinct experience for residents, in terms of ease of movement and benefiting from service facilities, while providing the highest standards.
+Security and safety in the region.

 Follow our latest local and sports news and the latest political and economic developments via Google news